qiqihannah/QuCAT-Tool/README.md

 outputID=
 ;(Required)
 ;Description: The IDs of output qubits which are the qubits to be measured.
-;Format: A non-repeating sequence separated by commas.
+;Format: A non-repeating sequence separated by commas
-    '''
-    qucat_configuration = '''

 [qucat_configuration]
 pict_root=
 ;(Optional)